Battle of Manila (1945)

 The battle caused Manila to become one of the most devastated capital cities of the Second World War, alongside Berlin and Warsaw.
 The Allied victory contributed greatly to ending almost three years of Japanese military occupation in the Philippines (1942–1945).
-Manila's capture was seen as General Douglas MacArthur's key to victory in the campaign to liberate the islands, although heavy fighting would continue on in Luzon (and elsewhere in the Philippines) until the end of the war in August 1945.
+Manila's capture was seen as General Douglas MacArthur's key to victory in the campaign to liberate the islands, although heavy fighting continued in Luzon (and elsewhere in the Philippines) until the end of the war in August 1945.
 It is, to date, the last battle fought within Manila.